-The hbvis(1) and rmvis(1) commands use the command pmview(1) to display the 3-D visualization of FailSafe performance metrics.
-For a description of the various menu commands and controls in the visualization window, consult the man pages for pmview(1).
+The hbvis and rmvis commands use the command pmview to display the 3-D visualization of FailSafe performance metrics.
+For a description of the various menu commands and controls in the visualization window, consult the man page for pmview(1).